wprichar/DevOPs-tooling/README.md

 3. Select **BUILD & DEPLOY**
 4. You can monitor the stages by selecting **View logs and history**.

-Once the deployment finishes, we will have an instance of **Blue-Messenger** in our Bluemix Dashboard.
+Once the deployment finishes, you will have an instance of **Blue-Messenger** in our Bluemix Dashboard.
 Now we will do the steps to make our pipeline ready for continuous integration.

 ## Retrieve Slack incoming webhook

-In our **build stage** of the pipeline we add the incoming webhook url to give more detailed information on the changes committed in GIT.
-We need to retrieve the webhook and put it in the stage as an environment variable.
+In your **build stage** of the pipeline, add the incoming webhook url to give more detailed information on the changes committed in GIT.
+You need to retrieve the webhook and put it in the stage as an environment variable.

 1. Navigate to https://my.slack.com/services/new/incoming-webhook/ to add a new webhook